Posterior Regularization on Bayesian Hierarchical Mixture Clustering: Experimental Study

-\paragraph{Case analysis} We run the hyperparameter settings for 4 chains and show the plots of the generated trees in Fig.~\ref{fg:fmnist_tree_examples}.
+We run the hyperparameter settings for two chains each of which will burn the first $25,000$ runs and draw from the following $75,000$ runs.
+The generated trees are selected by the maximal RCDLL and are demonstrated in~\Cref{fg:fmnist_tree_examples}.

-We provide a poorly performed example generated from the setting $C=1$ and $\epsilon_0=1$.
-Intuitively, with a larger $C$, it should be a uniform cluster allocations.
-In practice, this clustering is proposed by nCRP which follows the property that ``the rich get richer'' and thus we will more likely receive such a skewed hierarchy.
+In~\Cref{fg:poor_example}, we provide a poorly performing example generated from the setting $C=1$ and $\varepsilon_0=1$, where overly restrictive constraints confine the solution to an undesirable region of the state space.
+This scenario leads to irrational grouping of data due to the excessive constraints.
+Ideally, the This scenario leads to irrational grouping of data due to the excessive constraints.
+Ideally, RBHMC should ensure uniform cluster allocations with very large $C$.
+However, nCRP proposes clustering based on the \emph{the-rich-get-richer} principle, resulting in a biased hierarchy, unless it runs for an unrealistic number of iterations in practice.
+The RBHMC should ensure uniform cluster allocations with very large $C$.
+However, nCRP proposes clustering based on the \emph{the-rich-get-richer} principle, resulting in a biased hierarchy, unless it runs for an unrealistic number of iterations in practice.

-For BHMC, it returns a reasonable hierarchy but, e.g., the third cluster from the LHS is less well clustered.
-In regard to RBHMC, we deliberately show the results with $C=0.001$ which is a value that results in improvements from Fig.~\ref{fg:sens_fmnist}.
-RBHMC results look better clustered.
+Overall, the BHMC returns a reasonable hierarchy.
+With regard to the RBHMC, we deliberately exhibit the results with $C=0.001$ from~\Cref{fg:sens_fmnist}, which is a value that leads to improvements.
+The RBHMC results generally look better clustered, in particular the one with the hyperparameter setting $C=0.0001, \varepsilon_0=1$, in~\Cref{fg:fmnist_example_3}.

-The \texttt{MNIST-fashion} data has ground-truth labels in categories.
-We apply the same methodology as that for the \texttt{Animals} data.
-Again, 10 chains with $5,000$ burn-in rounds and $10,000$ draws are simulated.
-From the result in Fig.~\ref{fg:fmnist_fmeasure}, we observe that at a higher level, the RBHMC has a potential to perform much better than the BHMC.
-The distributions of the RBHMC are also skewed towards better performance.
-For the lower level, the RBHMC outperform the BHMC even more.
+The \texttt{MNIST-fashion} data has ground-truth labels in categories that allows us to compute the F-measure directly.
+Here, $15$ chains with $25,000$ burn-in rounds and $50,000$ draws are simulated. \Cref{fg:fmnist_fmeasure} demonstrates that, at a higher level, the RBHMC has the potential to perform much better than the BHMC.
+The distributions of the RBHMC's F-measure are also skewed towards a better direction.
+At the lower levels, the RBHMC outperforms BHMC by an even greater amount.